ProjectPhysX/FluidX3D/README.md

 - FluidX3D is solo-developed and maintained by Dr. Moritz Lehmann.
 - For any questions, feedback or other inquiries, contact me at [dr.moritz.lehmann@gmail.com](mailto:dr.moritz.lehmann@gmail.com?subject=FluidX3D).
 - Updates are posted on Mastodon via [@ProjectPhysX](https://mast.hpc.social/@ProjectPhysX)/[#FluidX3D](https://mast.hpc.social/tags/FluidX3D) and on [YouTube](https://youtube.com/@ProjectPhysX).

+## Support

+I'm developing FluidX3D in my spare time, to make computational fluid dynamics lightning fast, accessible on all hardware, and free for everyone.
+- You can support FluidX3D by reporting any bugs or things that don't work in the [issues](https://github.com/ProjectPhysX/FluidX3D/issues).
+I'm welcoming feedback!
+- If you like FluidX3D, share it with friends and colleagues.
+Spread the word that CFD is now lightning fast, accessible and free.
+- If you want to support FluidX3D financially, you can [buy me a coffee](https://buymeacoffee.com/projectphysx).
+Thank you!